 5 – Have A “Creative” Plan

 As you know, newborns wear diapers.
 So, if you’re going to take pictures with them wearing diapers, you should bring along a few props to hide them.
 Have disposable changing pads on hand in cases where newborns leak certain fluids while being moved from each prop.
 Preparation is certainly key to ensuring a smooth photo shoot.

 If this is going to be your living, you may think that charging by hour is the way to go.
 But, actually consider charging by per scene, per image or per session.
-Newborn photography can exhilarating but you don’t ever want to think it’s easy.
-Taking pictures of newborn is anything but easy.
+Newborn photography can be exhilarating but you don’t ever want to think it’s easy.
+Taking pictures of newborn children is anything but easy.
 It can be extremely exhausting and nerve-wracking; but, it can also be one of the most fulfilling things too.